Jeffrey Scholes, Ph.D.

 Why Study Philosophy at UCCS?

-• Philosophy will equip you to better understand your place in the world.
+• Philosophy will equip you to understand your place in the world better.

 • Philosophy will show you how to think more precisely and critically.

-• Philosophy will teach you how to write, as well as argue, clearly, precisely, and logically.
+• Philosophy will teach you how to write and argue clearly, precisely, and logically.

 • We have highly supportive faculty.